Uncertainty-Aware Bayes' Rule and Its Applications: Technical and Experimental Details

 Depending on whether to pursue the maximum or minimum entropy of $q(\vec \theta)$, $\alpha_3$ can take any finite value on the whole real line $\R$.
-We term the distribution solving the generalized problem \eqref{eq:opt-gen-posterior-dist} the \textit{generalized Bayesian posterior distribution}. \begin{theorem}[Generalized Bayes’ Rule] The generalized posterior distribution $p_g(\vec \theta | \vec y)$ solving \eqref{eq:opt-gen-posterior-dist} is given by
+The following lemma shows that when $\alpha_3 > \alpha_1 + \alpha_2$, the optimization problem \eqref{eq:opt-gen-posterior-dist} is ill-posed.